Organization management

 Projects tab shows for each project the access level (read, write, or manage) that the members of the team will have.
 An organization owner can change the access level by using the radio buttons and can remove the project from the selected team by clicking the remove icon

 Note about the usage of "integration" vs "app"

 As Virtuoso evolves, at some point, we decided that

 app better fits as the name for these entities, this means that in the UI you will see

 app instead of

 integration and that eventually, all our documentation will use

 The Virtuoso apps section lists all the apps that are currently installed or available for you to install in your organization.
 It allows you to create, install, configure, and uninstall apps.
 See what Virtuoso apps are and how to perform any of these actions in the Virtuoso apps section.

 # Changing organization settings

 Settings section is the place to define organization-wide settings.
-Currently, the only thing that can be changed is the organization name but more options will be added in the future.
+Currently, the settings that can be configured are the organization name and the ability of members to create projects.